-The questionnaires showed that more than half of the teachers disagreed, or strongly disagreed, with the statement: "I have time to meet with science colleagues to develop how to realize the intentions of the new curriculum" (see Figure 7).
-Aside from a perceived general lack of time due to a high number of teaching hours, the open-ended statements also pointed to issues more specifically related to being a science teacher.
-The teachers' responses particularly pointed to how a lack of leadership planning or a lack of prioritization of science team meetings challenges the prospects for sharing knowledge among the teachers.
-In addition, the statements highlighted how the limited time allocated to science team meetings was used for planning the new interdisciplinary exam and not for sharing knowledge related to implementing the new curriculum in day-to-day teaching.
-While the data therefore suggest that a quite large proportion of the teachers perceived it as a challenge to meet with colleagues, the data also revealed that 64% of the teachers agreed, or strongly agreed, with the statement: "I have a strong network of colleagues, supporting each other" (see Figure 7).
-Likewise, the open-ended item statements reflected a high value as well as a high need and request for better opportunities for sharing experience, cooperative teaching preparation and evaluation.
-This point is illustrated in the following statements: "It has been impossible to meet this year [...] we have up to 29 teaching hours [...] it's really challenging to work like this [...]
+More than half of the teachers disagreed, or strongly disagreed, with the statement: "I have time to meet with science colleagues to consider how to implement the intentions of the new curriculum" (see Figure 7).
+While the data therefore suggest that a quite large proportion of the teachers perceived meeting with colleagues as a challenge, the data also revealed that 64% of teachers agreed, or strongly agreed, with the statement: "I have a strong network of colleagues supporting each other" (see Figure 7).
+The open-ended item statements also reflected a high value and a high need and demand for better opportunities for sharing experiences, cooperative teaching preparation and evaluation.
+This point is illustrated in the following statements referring to the new curriculum: "There are so many good intentions [...] but time is lacking...time for teaching, time for preparation, time for shared development and evaluation among my colleagues and in networks" (Q15: 453).
+Or, as stated by another teacher: "It has been impossible to meet this year [...] we have up to 29 teaching hours [...] it's really challenging to work like this [...]
 It's so frustrating [...] since we would so much like to develop this together" (Q15: 198).
-Or, as stated by another teacher with reference to the new curriculum: "There are so many good intentions [...] but time is lacking...time for teaching, time for preparation, time for shared development and evaluation among my colleagues and in networks" (Q15: 453).
-In general, the open-ended item statements relating to challenges and prospects for knowledge sharing (n = 14) were very long, detailed and, for some teachers, even emotional compared to other statements.
-The questionnaire data therefore not only point to limited in-service training follow-up related to the new curriculum requirements but also suggest that, for at least half the respondents, the limited opportunities for sharing knowledge were an obstacle to enacting the intentions in the new curriculum.
+In general, the open-ended item statements relating to challenges and prospects for knowledge-sharing (n = 14) were very long, detailed and, for some teachers, even emotional compared to other statements.